DalekBaldwin/macrodynamics/README.md

 (def-unbound-dynenv-fun **my-unbound-macrodynamic-fun**)
 ```

 Macrodynamic variables and functions live in a separate namespace from regular Lisp variables and functions.
-To establish bindings for them, you must choose one of a few dynamic-only compile-time variants of familiar operators. `ct-let` and `ct-let*` bind variables, and `ct-flet` and `ct-labels` bind functions.
+To establish bindings for them, you must use one of a few dynamic-only compile-time variants of familiar operators. `ct-let` and `ct-let*` bind variables, and `ct-flet` and `ct-labels` bind functions.
 You can also retrieve bound functions as values using `dynenv-function` instead of `function` or `#'`.

 To define macros that need to read or bind macrodynamic entities within the dynamic scope of their expander code, you can use `def-dynenv-macro`: